marsolla/Raspberry-APRS-Weather-Submit/README.md

-# aprs-weather-submit for Raspberry Pi - ARM Platform.
+# raspi-aprs-weather-submit for Raspberry Pi - ARM Platform.
 *LEGAL NOTICE*

 *To use this app, you must be either: